Diagnosis of polycystic ovary syndrome in adults

 The clinical features of PCOS are described here briefly but are reviewed in detail separately.
 (See "Clinical manifestations of polycystic ovary syndrome in adults".)

 PCOS is thought to be one of the most common endocrinopathies in women, affecting between 6.5 and 8 percent of women overall.
-The syndrome is characterized clinically by oligomenorrhea and hyperandrogenism, as well as the frequent presence of associated risk factors for cardiovascular disease, including obesity, glucose intolerance, dyslipidemia, and obstructive sleep apnea.
+The syndrome is characterized clinically by oligomenorrhea and hyperandrogenism, as well as the frequent presence of associated risk factors for cardiovascular disease, including obesity, glucose intolerance, dyslipidemia, fatty liver, and obstructive sleep apnea.
 Other features include:

 ●Menstrual dysfunction – The menstrual irregularity typically begins in the peripubertal period, and menarche may be delayed.
 The menstrual pattern is typically oligomenorrhea (fewer than nine menstrual periods in a year) and, less often, amenorrhea (no menstrual periods for three or more consecutive months).
 Women with PCOS often experience more regular cycles after age 40 years.
 (See "Clinical manifestations of polycystic ovary syndrome in adults", section on 'Menstrual dysfunction'.)